 \subsection{Special Ordered Sets}

-Special Ordered Set (SOS) approximations were originally developed to approximate solutions of nonlinear optimization programs by replacing nonlinear functions with piecewise-linear approximations \cite{beale1970_SOS}.
-In this section we define the SOS approximation and provide an identity to convert a collection of V-rep polytopes into a hybrid zonotope.
-Note that an SOS approximation is equivalent to, and can be conveniently represented as, a collection of V-rep polytopes.
+SOS approximations were originally developed to approximate solutions of nonlinear optimization programs by replacing nonlinear functions with piecewise-affine approximations \cite{beale1970_SOS}.
+In this section, we define the SOS approximation, which can be conveniently represented as a collection of V-rep polytopes, and provide an identity to convert a collection of V-rep polytopes into a hybrid zonotope.